An algebraic parallel SNV caller using OpenCL

 a working OpenCL device (CPU, GPU, a coprocessor like Intel Xeon Phi or an FPGA)

 Python 3 should be installed on most systems.
-You can make Debian and Ubuntu ready for installing ALPACA by issueing:
+On Debian and Ubuntu you can make it ready for ALPACA by issueing:

-Without admin rights, we recommend to use a userspace Python 3 distribution like https://store.continuum.io/cshop/anaconda.
+Without admin rights, we recommend to use userspace Python 3 distribution like https://store.continuum.io/cshop/anaconda.

 If you want to use ALPACA on the GPU, a decent NVIDIA or AMD GPU with the proprietary drivers installed should be enough.
 On Ubuntu and Debian, you can install them via:

 To use ALPACA with the CPU, you need an OpenCL runtime installed, e.g. provided by Intel: https://software.intel.com/en-us/articles/opencl-drivers

 Once the prerequisites are in place, ALPACA can be installed and updated with: